nuxtus/website/docs/upgrade.md

 # Upgrade

 Once deployed you can upgrade to the latest version of Nuxtus by individually updating the associated components.
-You can find your current version of Nuxtus
+You can find your current version of Nuxtus by looking in the `.version` file in the root of your project.

+> Always remember to manually update the version number when you do manual updates so you know which version you are on.

 ## Nuxt update